smerschjohann/mangfold/README.md

 # General
 _Mangfold_ is a tool for development purposes.
 It provides scripting functionality at runtime of your application.
-The scripts can be developed and run directly from _IntelliJ_ allowing code completion and other gimmicks only a true IDE can offer.
+The scripts can be developed and be executed directly from _IntelliJ_ allowing code completion and other gimmicks only a true IDE can offer.

 One usecase of this library is testing.
-It allows to run your application in an nearly unaltered way with all threads running that might be needed for complete functionality tests.
+It allows to run your application in an nearly unaltered way with all other application logic running that might be needed for complete functionality tests.
-For example if one wants to test an API which needs to communicate with other services, there is an initialization phase which would make iterational unit tests undesirable.

 # Example
-In the following I will give a short example how this library can be used:
+In the following I will give a short example how this library can be used with the API called `ClientAPI`.
+It consists of an simple interface:

 ```java
 public interface ClientAPI {